 In some states, horse race wagers fall under the umbrella of the sportsbook.
 But in Iowa, you need to bet at a racebook to win money on the horses in almost all cases.

 The one exception: Kentucky Derby futures.
-You can bet on who you think will win from the sportsbook app for that event only.
+For that event, you can only bet on who you think will win from the sportsbook app.

 Iowa’s only horse racing track is Prairie Meadows Casino, Racetrack, & Hotel.
 They’ve partnered with William Hill to allow mobile sports betting.
 But, they do not offer online horse racing wagers (aside from Kentucky Derby futures).
 You’d have to go to the racetrack to bet win, place, show, and so on.

-To bet on the horses online, you can go with TVG, which is available to 33 states, including Iowa.
-Other options exist as well, but make sure it’s a legitimate site by doing some research before joining.
+To bet on the horses online, you can go with TVG, available in 33 states, including Iowa.
+Other options exist, but make sure it’s a legitimate site by researching before joining.

 Iowa’s Online Lottery Portal

-While the Des Moines Register reported in December 2018 that there’s been a push to offer online lottery ticket sales, that has yet to manifest.
-For now, the only way to buy a lotto ticket or a scratch-off is by visiting a brick-and-mortar retailer.
+While the Des Moines Register reported in December 2018 that there’d been a push to offer online lottery ticket sales that have yet to manifest, the only way to buy a lotto ticket or a scratch-off is by visiting a brick-and-mortar retailer.

-Still, the Iowa Lottery website offers some online casino-like features that virtual bettors may enjoy.
+Still, the Iowa Lottery website offers some online casino-like features that virtual players may enjoy.